 Lifecycle ledgers

-Every model, agent, route, data lane, and automation should carry owner, purpose, compatibility, training or evaluation evidence, promotion decision, rollback path, and retirement notes.
+Every model, agent, route, data lane, and automation should carry owner, purpose, compatibility, training or evaluation records, promotion decision, rollback path, and retirement notes.

 - model owner grid